m3o/docs/index.markdown

 - **Event Streaming**: Distributed systems are fundamentally in need of an event driven architecture to breakdown the tight dependencies between them.
 Using event streaming and pubsub allows you to publish and subscribe to relevant events async.

-- **Service Discovery**: Micro and M3O bake in service discovery so you can browse a directory of services to explore your service APIs and enable you to query services by name.
+- **Service Discovery**: Micro and Micro bake in service discovery so you can browse a directory of services to explore your service APIs and enable you to query services by name.
 Micro is all about microservices and multi-service development.

 - **API Gateway**: Finally there's an API gateway that automatically exposes your services to the outside world over HTTP.
 Internally writing